 The first Manchu emperor established an easy way to tell the difference between Manchus and Chinese at first glance, at least among the common people.
-The Chinese men were ordered to shave their heads and grow a queue, or braid, at the back of the head.
+The Chinese men were ordered to shave most of their hair, leaving just a queue, or braid, at the back of the head.
 This was a symbol of the low status of the Chinese.
 The rule was, "Keep your hair and lose your head or lose your hair and keep your head."
 The punishment for disobedience was serious!